chris-short/devopsish.com/content/post/126/index.md

 author = "Chris Short"
 categories = ["Weekly", "Newsletter"] date = 2019-05-05T07:00:00Z
-description = ""
-draft = false
-slug = "126"
-tags = ["kubernetes", "devops", "open source", "cloud", "tech", "github", "container", "security", "system"] title = "126"
+description = "Ransom Attacks Hit Git, Managing Many Clusters, Kubernetes Failure Stories, Ansible-based Kubernetes Operators, Deadlines are Horrible, and More" draft = false slug = "126" tags = ["kubernetes", "devops", "open source", "cloud", "tech", "github", "container", "security", "linux", "Red Hat", "docker", "ansible", "Ansible-based Operators", "logo", "AWS", "Amazon Web Services", "clusters", "infrastructure", "git", "GitHub", "GitLab"] title = "126: Ransom Attacks Hit Git, Managing Many Clusters, Kubernetes Failure Stories, Ansible-based Kubernetes Operators, Deadlines are Horrible, & More"

 +++

 Friday afternoon (US east coast time), some oddities around git repos being taken for ransom [started to pop-up](https://twitter.com/tomgilray/status/1124027843233615873).
-Safe to say, I'm paranoid af when it comes to the software delivery pipeline (GitHub and GitLab are both used to manage DevOps'ish) and immediately changed passwords everywhere I have code stored (and you should too, if you haven't already).
-[GitLab chimed in on the issue](https://about.gitlab.com/2019/05/03/suspicious-git-activity-security-update/) to confirm it did not appear to be a total loss of data on affected repos and provided fixes.
-GitLab also provided extensive incident details and I recommend checking them out.
+Safe to say, I'm paranoid af when it comes to the software delivery pipeline (GitHub and GitLab are both used to manage DevOps'ish).
+I immediately changed passwords everywhere I have code stored (and you should too if you haven't already).
+[GitLab chimed in](https://about.gitlab.com/2019/05/03/suspicious-git-activity-security-update/) on the issue to confirm it did not appear to be a total loss of data on affected repos and provided potential fixes.
+GitLab also provided extensive incident details I recommend checking out.
 The cause?
-The age old problem of exposing version control dot directory when deploying a web site.
-[Don't publicly expose .git or how we downloaded your website's sourcecode - An analysis of Alexa's 1M](https://en.internetwache.org/dont-publicly-expose-git-or-how-we-downloaded-your-websites-sourcecode-an-analysis-of-alexas-1m-28-07-2015/)
+The age-old problem of exposing version control dot directory when deploying a web site.
+[Don't publicly expose .git or how we downloaded your website's source code](https://en.internetwache.org/dont-publicly-expose-git-or-how-we-downloaded-your-websites-sourcecode-an-analysis-of-alexas-1m-28-07-2015/).

 [**Find your next tech job**](https://www.indeedprime.com/devopsish/?sid=us_other-EmailSponsor_JS_ACQ&kw=Devopsish_Email2)
 No more inbox spam from recruiters!
 Indeed Prime matches you with top tech companies and only sends tech job opportunities that match your career goals, technical skill set, location, and salary preferences.
 [Join for free today](https://www.indeedprime.com/devopsish/?sid=us_other-EmailSponsor_JS_ACQ&kw=Devopsish_Email2)! *SPONSORED*